Certora/Documentation/docs/cvl/expr.md

 Prover will consider every possible contract in the scene that implements a function that matches the signature provided by the call (if no such function exists in the scene the prover will fail with an error).
-If there is a value of the `address` variable that does not match any contract address in the scene, the rule will be violated.
+Note: The Prover will ignore possible values of the `address` variable that don't match the address of any contract in the scene that implements the given function.

 (with-revert)=
 After the function name, but before the arguments, you can write an optional